lino-framework/book/docs/specs/cal.rst

 ==== ============= ================== ================== ============= =======
 <BLANKLINE>

-.. class:: Calendar

-    .. attribute:: color

-        The color to use for entries of this calendar (in :mod:`lino_xl.lib.extensible`).

-.. class:: Calendars

 Note that the default implementation has no "Calendar" field per calendar entry.
 The `Event` model instead has a